mrhaffner/trie/README.md

 $ xattr -d com.apple.quarantine /usr/local/bin/chromedriver
 ```

 For the functional tests to work, the Flask app will need to be running in debug mode.
+You will also need to change the "apiUri" in script.js by commenting the live uri and uncommenting the test uri.

 Run the Python tests: